 - Admission and Registration

-- Academic affairs – teaching and learning, assessment, examination, graduation, attendance, grievance and disciplinary issues
+- Academic purposes – teaching and learning, assessment, examination, remote proctoring, graduation, attendance, withdrawal, grievance and disciplinary issues

-- Financial affairs – grants, fee collection, scholarships, prizes, bursaries
+- Financial purposes – grants, fee collection, scholarships, prizes, bursaries

 - Provision of IT services